LiuElvin/Liu_Portfolio/README.md

 * Built a model that can accurately extract and label the named entities in the dataset of item titles on eBay.
 * Our team jookisthebest placed 12th out of 887 teams.
 * The model trains a token classification model using Hugging Face's Transformers library.
 Here's a more in-depth summary of what the code does:
-  1. Hugging Face's transformers library loads a pre-trained token classification model, roBERTa.
+  1. Hugging Face's transformers library loads a pre-trained token classification model, Facebook's roBERTa.

   2. The model is trained in a training loop using PyTorch, the torch library used for neural network operations.